About Merino Wool

 Merino wool warms naturally.
 The unique qualities of soft merino wool make it the best material for children's undergarments.
 A moving and sweat-prone child will feel comfortable in merino wool the wool breathes freely and will not feel cold and sweaty even when damp.
 Thanks to its warmth, merino wool is also perfect for a child playing quietly.
 Merino wool, being the softest of all wool types, is often also suitable for allergic skin as it generally does not cause allergic reactions.

 The extremely fine, soft and crimped nature of merino wool fibers allow for a strong natural elasticity that enhances its high-performance qualities.
 The natural anti-microbial properties of Merino wool make it odor-resistant - another big advantage over synthetic fabrics.
-It is also extremely durable, anti-static and fire resistant, making it ideal for a range fo products from performance wear to fine wool suiting.
+It is also extremely durable, anti-static and fire resistant, making it ideal for a range of products from performance wear to fine wool suiting.

 Don't synthetics do the job just as well?